Got ACA questions? John Barlament has answers

-We asked Barlament a few questions about the challenges facing employers.
-Here’s a taste of the answers he’ll offer on Aug.
-16 to businesses that self-fund their health benefits.
+We asked John Barlament, Partner at Quarles & Brady, a few Affordable Care Act/ACA questions about the challenges facing employers that self-fund their health benefits.

 Under the ACA, several new rules about benefits plan structure and coverage went into effect in 2014 and 2015.
 What changes to their health plan offerings should employers review to ensure compliance?

 Barlament: The year 2014 saw a large number of changes for employer health plans, including prohibitions on annual or lifetime dollar limits and restrictions on long waiting periods.
 In 2015 most employers focused on determining who is a “full-time” employee, tracking that status and tracking offers of coverage.

 We are almost through the first year of ACA reporting.
 What are the compliance requirements that employers may be at risk of violating this year?